Jet Li: Rise to Honor: Reception

 The game received "average" reviews according to video game review aggregator Metacritic.

 Playboy gave the game a score of 88% and said, "This isn't a game you replay ad infinitum; it's a story you experience.
 When you finish, you may stick it on the shelf and never touch it again, like a good book.
 But that doesn't mean it's not a fun read."
 Entertainment Weekly gave it a B and stated that "Each level features a remarkable cinematic flair and big-budget stunts, but the game's ill-conceived control scheme can be frustrating."
-However, The Cincinnati Enquirer gave it three-and-a-half stars out of five and said that "Controlling [Kit] Yun is actually quite intuitive, even with the sophisticated multidirectional fighting scheme."
+However, The Cincinnati Enquirer gave it three-and-a-half stars out of five and said that “Controlling Yun is actually quite intuitive, even with the sophisticated multidirectional fighting scheme."